keyvanakbary/learning-notes/books/the-managers-path.md

 Sometimes companies decide to limit the decisions themselves, as in organisation that forgoes titles.
 Deciding not to decide right now is a popular option for new companies, because it really doesn't matter at the scale of a few people.

-**Pretending to lack structure tends to create hidden power structures.** IN [The Tyranny of Structurelessness](http://www.jofreeman.com/joreen/tyranny.htm) Jo Freeman describes a set of circumstances in which the unstructured group can work:
+**Pretending to lack structure tends to create hidden power structures.** In [The Tyranny of Structurelessness](http://www.jofreeman.com/joreen/tyranny.htm) Jo Freeman describes a set of circumstances in which the unstructured group can work:
 * It is task oriented.
 It is the task that basically structures the group.
 * It is relatively small and homogeneous.
 Homogeneity is necessary to insure that participants have a "common language" for interaction.
 * There is high degree of communication.
 Information must be passed on to everyone.